apostrophecms/docs/docs/upgrade.md

 # Upgrading from 3.0.0-alpha.1

-For now, the upgrade procedure is:
+Following version `3.0.0-alpha.1` we will use simply the npm tag for versions in the boilerplate for versions prior to the full release, e.g., `alpha`, `beta`.
+If you downloaded the boilerplate before the `3.0.0-alpha.2` release:

-* Edit `package.json`
+* Open `package.json`
-* Change `"apostrophe": "3.0.0-alpha.1"` to `"apostrophe": "3.0.0-alpha.2"`
+* Change `"apostrophe": "3.0.0-alpha.1"` to `"apostrophe": "alpha"`
 * Run `npm install`

+This can be updated to `beta` when a beta release is available.

-After the final release you'll be able to set your dependency to just `3.0.0`, and then you will be able to use `npm update` normally.
+After the final release you'll be able to set your dependency to just `^3.0.0`, and then you will be able to use `npm update` normally.

 # Upgrading from 2.x